janovekj/fini/README.md

 >;
 ```

-If the same properties are defined both globally and for a state, Fini will prefer the state-specific context, _if_ it is currently in that state.
+If the same properties are defined both globally and for a state, Fini will prefer the state-specific context, _if_ the machine is currently in that state.

 In our case, we'll use email and password throughout most of the state, so we'll just define it for the entire machine (the second method).